-The insurer's previous year's asset allocation, contract portfolio, and the financial market model jointly determine $A{t-}$ , $a{t-}^k$ , and $FCF_t$ .
-The investment strategy determines $w_t^k$ (which is either fixed or varying with the duration of liabilities). $\delta$ and $\Omega$ are exogenous parameters.
-Given these variables, we use Equation (12) to determine the market value of total assets $A{t+}$ , which then determines fire sale costs and the asset allocation.
+The insurer's previous year's asset allocation, contract portfolio, and the financial market model jointly determine A{t-} , a{t-}^k , and FCF_t .
+The investment strategy determines w_t^k (which is either fixed or varying with the duration of liabilities). δ and Ω are exogenous parameters.
+Given these variables, we use Equation (12) to determine the market value of total assets A{t+} , which then determines fire sale costs and the asset allocation.27

 We assume that policyholders do not immediately reinvest surrender payouts in the same assets that insurers sell.
 Instead, there may be a significant time lag between surrenders and re-investments, or policyholders may invest in different assets (e.g., because of different risk preferences) or consume (e.g., by using the surrender payout as an alternative to loans).
-For example, we document a positive correlation between surrender payouts and private consumption in Germany in Internet Appendix E. Since the price impact in Equation (11) is linear in the volume of sales, it is, however, straightforward to relax this assumption: if policyholders immediately reinvested x% of surrender payouts in the same assets that insurers sell, the price impact would be x% smaller.
+For example, we document a positive correlation between surrender payouts and private consumption in Germany in Internet Appendix E. Since the price impact in Equation (II) is linear in the volume of sales, it is, however, straightforward to relax this assumption: if policyholders immediately reinvested x% of surrender payouts in the same assets that insurers sell, the price impact would be x% smaller.

-&lt;sup>26We numerically solve Equation (12), selecting the solution with minimal fire sale costs.
+27We numerically solve Equation (12), selecting the solution with minimal fire sale costs.

-&lt;sup>27Note that, upon an interest rate rise, insurers' depreciated long-term investments restrict them from offering new contracts with higher returns to existing policyholders.
+28Note that, upon an interest rate rise, insurers' depreciated long-term investments restrict them from offering new contracts with higher returns to existing policyholders.